rheamathias/SOFE3980U-Lab3-Part1/README.md

       show databases;
       ```
       to display all available schemas.
-   6. To exit MySQL CLI, execute
+   6. To exit drom the MySQL CLI, execute
       ```sql
       exit
       ```